 Why you need a style sheet

-• using a random mix of US/AU spelling and usage
+a mix of US/AU spelling and usage

-• using different spellings of names and places (e.g. Brian Smith vs Bryan Smith)
+different spellings of names and places (e.g. Brian Smith vs Bryan Smith)

-• using a mix of capitalisation styles (e.g. Government vs government)
+different capitalisation styles (e.g. Government vs government)

-• using both title case and sentence case in headings
+both title case and sentence case in headings

-• using both numerals and written numbers
+both numerals and written numbers

-• using both spaced en dashes and em dashes to set out information
+a mix of en dashes and em dashes to set out information

-• using both double quotes and single quotes for speech
+both double quotes and single quotes for speech

-• deviating from the house/brand style guide.
+the wrong style guide.

-Of course, there are times when some inconsistencies are appropriate.
-It all depends on context and style preferences.
-So how do you know if a particular spelling or style is intentional?
+So how do you know if a particular spelling or style decision is intentional?
 By keeping a style sheet, of course!

 What is a style sheet?